Predicting Subway Passenger Flows under Incident Situation with Causality: Method

-Where $\epsilon_1$ following normal distribution $N(0,\sigma_1^2)$ and $\epsilon_2$ following normal distribution $N(0,\sigma_2^2)$, $\beta$ is the parameter and $p$ is a constant between 0 and 1. \end{definition} This model indicates that in our dataset, only a proportion $p$ of the samples are truly affected samples, while the remaining samples, despite the ability to derive causal effects, are influenced by randomness.
+This model indicates that in our dataset, only a proportion $p$ of the samples are truly affected samples, while the remaining samples, despite the ability to derive causal effects, are influenced by randomness.
 Furthermore, the causal effect is a linear function of the influencing factors.
 We then present a theorem to describe the consequences of fitting a linear model with all samples.

 \begin{theorem} If there are $n$ samples obeying the above model and we directly fit a model with these samples, resulting in the fitted parameter $\hat{\beta}$.
 Then, the square distance between true parameter and the fitted parameter is: